NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Interweave Dispel.md

 **Prerequisites** dispel magic in your spell repertoire
 * * *
-You weave dispelling energy into a spell, sending both effects at a foe.

-If your next action is to cast a single-target spell against a creature, and you either hit the foe with the spell attack roll or the foe fails its saving throw, you can cast [[Spells/Dispel Magic|Dispel Magic]] on the foe as a free action, expending a spell slot as normal and targeting one spell effect affecting the foe.
+You weave dispelling energy into a spell.
+If your next action is to cast a single-target spell against an enemy, and you either hit the enemy with the spell attack roll or the enemy fails its saving throw, you can cast [[Spells/Dispel Magic|Dispel Magic]] on the enemy as a free action, expending a spell slot as normal and targeting one spell effect affecting the enemy.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*